CSS blend mode

 On the top, we see the original image, while the bottom shows the image with blend mode applied to it.

-First, a background image URL needs to be specified, and afterward a background color that the image will be blended with.
+First, a background image URL needs to be specified, and afterwards a background color that the image will be blended with.
 There are many blend modes available to choose from, here the multiply blend mode is added to demonstrate how it will affect the image.
 Along with a solid background color, a background gradient can also be used for blending.

 CSS